blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 Containerized applications are useful when jobs have specific software requirements.
 OSG supports Singularity containers.

 A staff member at OSG created a singularity image for me to do my work in.
 This allows me to have pygrib installed in my python build, as well as a few other libraries, that are not provided in the default OSG python build.
-I could technically manage the sinularity image myself, but I haven't learned how to do that yet.
+I could technically manage the singularity image myself, but I haven't learned how to do that yet.
 It's all still very confusing to me.
 The image as it is now does all I need it to do at the moment.

 To run each job in the Singularity image, in the condor submission file (`condor.submit` or `dagman.submit`), you need to specify that your job is sent to an OSG remote worker that has Singularity and to send the image.